 …………… (10)

-Where, Y is aboveground biomass (t.ha-1); VI is vegetation index value; and β0, β1& β2 are parameters of respective regression equations.
+Where, Y is aboveground biomass (t.ha-1); VI is vegetation index value; and β0, β1& β2 are parameters of the respective regression equations.

 Evaluation of Models

-Coefficient of determination (R2) was compared in case of all 55 (5*11) different regression models used for evaluating the relationship between AGB (t.ha-1) and 11 VIs.
-Selecting and short-listing the better model among various regression models looking at their higher value of R2 is effective as done in various forest biomass estimation study [30,51–53].
+In case of all 55 (5*11) different regression models, the relationship between AGB (t.ha-1) and different VIs were compared by analyzing the value of the coefficient of determination (R2).
+Evaluation, selection and short-listing of better model among various regression models looking at their higher value of R2 is effective as done in various forest biomass estimation study [30,51–53].
 Regression models with R2≥0.70 were shortlisted purposively in this study.
 Along with other parameters for model selection, [53] have used AIC & BIC and [30] have used Radj.2, AIC & BIC and both the literatures have selected the model with higher Radj.2, lowest AIC & BIC value as best model.
-Therefore, shortlisted regression models were further assessed with three statistical parameters: Adjusted R2 (Radj.2), Akaike information criterion (AIC) & Bayesian information criterion (BIC) as given in equation (11), (12) and (13) respectively to find the best model for AGB estimation in this study.
+Therefore, shortlisted regression models were further compared with three statistical parameters: Adjusted R2 (Radj.2), Akaike information criterion (AIC) & Bayesian information criterion (BIC) as mentioned in equation (11), (12) and (13) respectively to find the best model for AGB estimation in this study.

 ………..
 (11)

-Where, N = number of samples, p= number of predictor value, and R2 is the coefficient of determination
+Where, N = number of samples, p= number of predictor values, and R2 is the coefficient of determination

 …………..
 (12)